How to Sell Structured Settlement in Cook County, Illinois

 6. Mandatory settlement conference for transfers over $25,000

-Processing times in Cook County Usually range 25-55 days from filing to final.
-Hearing.
+Processing times in Cook County typically range 25-55 days from filing to final hearing.
+The current filing fee is $319.00 (civil case filing).
+See the Illinois answer for state-wide context.

 Cook County Requirements